Ellwood House: Exterior

 The three-story brick house includes a full elevated basement and a mansard roof with steeply pitched gabled dormers.
-Projecting from the roofline are plain corbeled chimneys and iron gillwork, the original roofing material was slate.
+Projecting from the roofline are plain corbeled chimneys and iron grillwork, the original roofing material was slate.
 The 1879 version of the Ellwood House featured dormer ornamentation with finial work.
 The original windows were all double-hung and of modest size, occurring both singly and in pairs while showing a variety of lintel designs.
 The original front (east) facade appeared much different than it does at present.
 The front entryway has been completely altered, due to Perry Ellwood's 1911 remodeling.
 The original entryway featured a one-story stone porch supported with two pilasters and two granite columns.
 The square projecting porch bay was connected to the ground via 12 stone stairs.
 In the southeast corner of the house was a full three-story projecting tower set at a 45° angle to the rest of the front facade.

 Isaac Ellwood's 1898-1899 renovations were superficial, especially when compared to the alterations his son made to the original design a decade later.
 He had the bracketed cornice replaced with a Classical cornice with dentils and a projecting molding.
 The window lintels were altered in a style similar to the new cornice.
 On the tower, the two windows on the first floor were replaced with one larger window while the projecting bay over the east portico was removed and made flush with the rest of the house.
 The windows over that portico were replaced with a heavy double door that opened onto the roof over the veranda, which had been built over the entire front of the house.
 It was during this time that the first porte-cochere was built on the south side of the home.

 Perry Ellwood undertook major renovations which added and changed rooms in 1910.
 On the home's exterior the porte cochere was moved from the south facade to its present position on the north facade.
 On the south side of the home a large brick terrace was added and the conservatory moved from the southwest side of the house to the rear (west).
 The full-length tower on the home's southwest corner was entirely removed during this renovation.